jsforce/jsforce/README.md

 ## Abstract

-JSforce, which is designed to be a wrapper of Salesforce REST API in JavaScript (both in web browser and Node.js), enables Salesforce application development much easier.
+JSforce, which is designed to be a wrapper of Salesforce API in JavaScript (both in web browser and Node.js), enables Salesforce application development much easier.

 It capsulates the access to various APIs provided by Salesforce in asynchronous JavaScript function calls.

-You can use both OAuth2 authorization scheme and SOAP API login for API authentication.
+It also has command line interface (CLI) which gives interactive console (REPL), so you can learn the usage without hassle.

+Suported Salesforce APIs are :

+- REST API (SOQL, SOSL, describe, etc.)
+- Apex REST
+- Analytics API
+- Bulk API
+- Chatter API
+- Metadata API
+- Streaming API
+- Tooling API

 ## Setup